Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

+{\bf Step 3:} Now we have from Steps 1 and 2 that $T_t|_R=\Id$ and $T_t$ acts trivially on $G/R$ for each $t$, where $R$ is the radical of $G$.
+If $R$ is central in $G$, then the preceding assertions would imply that each $T_t$ acts trivially on $\ol{[G,G]}$, the closure of the commutator subgroup of $G$, and as $G=\ol{[G,G]}R$, we get that $T_t=\Id$ in this case and, in particular, when $G$ is semisimple.
+Now we want to prove that $T_t=\Id$, for each $t$ in the general case.

-{\bf Step 3:} For a fixed $x\in G$, let $R_x=\eta(x)AN\eta(x)^{-1}$.
-It is a closed connected solvable group.
-Then $\eta^{-1}(R_x)=xR'x^{-1}$ is also a closed connected solvable group and it is $T_t$-invariant for each $t$.
-Since $R_x$ is a conjugate of $R'$, it does not have any compact central subgroup of positive dimension.
-Now by Proposition \ref{solv}, we get that the restriction of $T_t$ to $\eta^{-1}(R_x)$ is trivial.
-Since this is true for each $x\in G$ and the closed subgroup generated by $H=\cup_{x\in G}R_x$ is a closed normal subgroup containing $AN$ in $G/R$, we have that $H$ contains all the non-compact simple factors of $G/R$.
-Therefore, each $T_t$ is trivial on a closed co-compact normal subgroup $\eta^{-1}(H)$ in $G$ which contains $R$ and we also know from above that each $T_t$ acts trivially on $G/R$.
+For the natural projection $\eta:G\to G/R$, the subgroup $AN$ of $G/R$ and the subgroup $B=\eta^{-1}(AN)$ of $G$ as in Step 2, let $B_x=xBx^{-1}$, for a fixed $x\in G$.
+Then $B_x$ is a closed connected solvable subgroup of $G$, $\eta(B_x)=\eta(x)AN\eta(x)^{-1}$ is also a closed connected solvable group of $G/R$, and $B_x$ is $T_t$-invariant, as $T_t$ acts trivially on $G/R$, for each $t$.
+Since $B_x$ is a conjugate of $B$, it does not have any compact central subgroup of positive dimension.
+Now by Proposition \ref{solv}, we get that the restriction of each $T_t$ to $B_x$ is trivial.
+Since this is true for every $x\in G$ and the closed subgroup generated by $H=\cup_{x\in G}\eta(B_x)$ is a closed normal subgroup containing $AN$ in $G/R$, we have that $H$ contains all the non-compact simple factors of $G/R$.
+Therefore, each $T_t$ is trivial on a closed co-compact normal subgroup $\eta^{-1}(H)$ in $G$ which contains $R$.
+That is, if $G/R$ has no nontrivial compact simple factors, then $T_t=\Id$, for each $t$.